Olaf's Frozen Adventure Is Sure to Heat Up the Holiday Season

 Hi everyone, he's Olaf and he likes warm hugs...and frozen adventures!

-If you saw Frozen than you know that Olaf, the snowman with the heart of gold (voiced by Josh Gad) sure knows how to steal the show.
-That's why Disney is releasing a featurette in November called Olaf's Frozen Adventure, starring Olaf (and of course Anna and Elsa).
+If you saw Frozen than you know that Olaf, the snowman with the heart of gold (voiced by Josh Gad), sure knows how to steal the show.
+That's why Disney is releasing a featurette in November called Olaf's Frozen Adventure, which is, of course, starring Olaf (don't worry—Anna and Elsa will be there too).

 The 21-minute animated short will open in theaters before in front of Disney/Pixar's full-length animated feature Coco beginning on November 22.